-All the fluffy yellow rice deliciousness of traditional paella, spiked with summer’s best wild mushrooms for an easy vegetarian meal, my Vegetarian Summer Wild Mushroom Paella with Chanterelles and Black Trumpets is a fun modern adaptation of a traditional dish.
+All the fluffy yellow rice deliciousness of traditional paella, spiked with summer’s best wild mushrooms for an easy vegetarian meal!
+My Wild Mushroom Vegetarian Paella with Chanterelles and Black Trumpet Mushrooms is a fun modern adaptation of a traditional dish.

 Paella seems so, well, over the top.
 Like too much work or maybe a little too extra for your everyday kitchen but trust me once you make your first paella at home you’ll be hooked.